Passeriformes / Corvidae / Corvus

 Distribution & Habitat

-Found throughout the Holarctic from Arctic and temperate habitats in North America and Eurasia to the deserts of North Africa and Pacific islands.
-In the British Isles, more common in Scotland, Wales, western England and Ireland.
-Recorded at altitudes up to 5,000 m in Tibet and 6,350 m on Mount Everest.
-Generally resident year-round within their range; young birds may disperse locally.
-Favors mountainous or coastal terrain with large trees or cliff ledges for nesting, often near open land or coastal regions for feeding.
+Found throughout the Holarctic, ranging from Arctic and temperate habitats in North America and Eurasia to deserts in North Africa and Pacific islands.
+Recorded at altitudes up to 6,350 m on Mount Everest.
+Generally resident year-round, though young birds may disperse locally.
+Prefers mountainous or coastal terrain, wooded areas with open land, and sea cliffs.
+Populations are dense in northern and western regions of the British Isles and have surged in areas with human food sources like California.

 Behavior & Ecology